matteo-cagiada/AF2chi_localcolabfold/README.md

 ➡️ Running inference

 `colabfold_batch` provides many options.
-To see all the options availble use the help command:
+To see all the options available use the help command:

 ```sh
 colabfold_batch --help